LEGAL

 We may from time to time disclose your Personal Information for the following reasons:

 for our affiliates’ everyday business purposes, such as to process or service transactions or to provide or receive shared organizational services.
-Specialty Program Group LLC and its affiliates will not rent or redistribute your Personal Information without your consent, unless legally required to do so.

-for other purposes as may be permitted by law.
+for other purposes, as may be permitted by law.

-To Limit Our Disclosure of Information
+To Limit Our Disclosure or Sharing of Information

 To limit our disclosure of your Personal Information with affiliates or non-affiliates for marketing purposes (and for any other purpose which applicable law provides you a right to require us to limit our sharing of your Personal Information), you may at any time submit a request to us by: